radiorabe/wg-isrc/README.md

 # Welcome to the RaBe ISRC Working Group

 We aim to be the primary contact toward improving everything related to how we consume, and interact with ISRC/ISO 3901 identifiers at RaBe.
-This including keeping relevent resources pertaining to ISRC identifier available and facilitating working with ISRC codes across the industry.
+This includes keeping relevent resources pertaining to ISRC identifier available and facilitating working with ISRC codes across the industry.